STORIES

 Automatic watches are powered with daily wear to tell time without a battery.

 Watches are defined by the movement inside powering the watch.
 Similar to car engines, watch movements determine the functionality and quality of the timepiece.
-There are three types of watch movements: Mechanical, Automatic, and Quartz.
+There are three types of watch movements: Mechanical watches, Automatic watches, and Quartz watches.

 Watches are defined by the movement inside powering the watch.
 Similar to car engines, watch movements determine the functionality and quality of the timepiece.
-There are three types of watch movements: Mechanical, Automatic, and Quartz.
+There are three types of watch movements: Mechanical watches, Automatic watches, and Quartz watches.

 2. What Are Automatic Watch Movements?